- 1 A long-term review of the BiOrbAir (part two)

 Today I misted the three miniature orchids inside this terrarium, my Ornithophora radicans is still flowering……

-Other articles that may interest you……
+Other articles, Terrarium Trials and articles that may interest you……

 To read the first part of my Miniature Orchid Trial – Growing Miniature Orchids in the BiOrbAir, please click here.